 - Creates a focal point for your company.
 Your brand is representative of your identity, ethos and culture, and it's vital to approach it from a strategic angle.

 - Create a strong differentiator.
-Even if your product or service isn't wildly different form your rivals, brand marketing provides an opportunity to clearly differentiate yourself through your personality and image.
+Even if your SaaS product isn't wildly different form your rivals, brand marketing provides an opportunity to clearly differentiate yourself through your personality and image.

 CONS OF BRAND MARKETING